This is the question that seems to constantly slide into my DMs:

 Read on for my thoughts or watch it in video form right here:

-How should I pay myself as a sole business owner?
+How do you pay yourself as a small business owner?

-“…and should I actually write myself a check?!”
+“…and should you actually write yourself a check?!”

 It’s a funny feeling when you’re both the business owner and the person you’re “paying,” so I understand why I get these questions all the time.